raas-dev/configent/README.md

 ## 💣 Up

-Some dependencies are installed system-wide, thus `sudo` password may be asked.

 VSCode configs and dotfiles are installed per-user.
 **Existing dotfiles at `$HOME` are overridden without prompting.**

     curl -fsSL https://raw.githubusercontent.com/raas-dev/configent/1.23.9/install.sh | sh

+To install system-wide packages, `sudo` password may be asked in the beginning.

-If git is not present on the machine, it is installed first by the Linux distro's package manager or by Xcode Command Line Tools on macOS.
+If git is not present, it is installed by the Linux distro's package manager or by Xcode Command Line Tools on macOS.

 Then the respective git tag from this repository is cloned as `$HOME/configent`, or main branch is pulled on top of it if the git working copy already exists.